What is Your Value?

 A large, marine construction company thought they were selling their services because they focused on being the “lowest-bidder.”
 When their customers were asked about what value they bought, the theme was clearly “managed risk.”
 When the company changed their marketing message and practices to amplify managed risk, they grew to be the biggest company in their industry from the Rockies to the East Coast.

-This same dynamic exists internally to large firms.
+This same dynamic exists internally in large firms.
 The HR department may believe they are delivering humane, respectful, legal processes.
 However, when a manager calls an HR representative for advice, they are mostly looking for a quick answer so they can get on with their work.
 An IT department may be focused on implementing time-saving technology.
 Often, their internal customer is only interested in getting their desktop working again…now!

 Disconnect Between Products/Services and Value